paragonie/paseto/docs/RFC/paseto.md

 IMPORTANT: Key identifiers **MUST** be independent of the actual keys used by Paseto.

-For example, the user **MUST NOT** drop the public key into the footer for a **public** token and have the recipient use the provided public key.
+For example, the user **MUST NOT** store the public key in the footer for a **public** token and have the recipient use the provided public key.
 Doing so would allow an attacker to replace the public key with one of their own choosing, which will cause the recipient to